 Linguistics Summer Courses

-Classes listed as "online" during Session I or II will meet synchronously online during a portion of their scheduled meeting times with additional coursework to be completed asynchronously.
-Session III online courses are all asynchronous (exceptions are noted in course descriptions).
+Classes listed as either Lincoln Center or Rose Hill will meet on-campus only.
+Classes listed as "Online" during Session I or II will meet synchronously online during their scheduled meeting times.
+Students in different time zones should plan accordingly.
+Session III online courses are asynchronous (exceptions are noted in course descriptions).

 Fordham students please check courses in my.fordham.edu for the most accurate Attribute listings.

-LING 2400 L21 - Analyzing Discourse: Text and Talk in Context
+LING 2400 V11 - Analyzing Discourse: Text and Talk In Context

 During this course students will acquire basic knowledge and skills for analyzing different types of discourse, including political debates, advertisements, and media texts, in order to reveal the underlying ideas, values and opinions of language users.
 We will explore how language can be used to subtly convey ideas, ideologies, and value and we will focus on uncovering how language and discourse construct identities, and produce, or reproduce, stereotypical and/or xenophobic perspectives.